 Becoming a Certified National Medical Interpreter is an excellent way to advance your career and interpreting ability.
-This blog contains an easy-to-use flowchart; to help you understand the requirements to become a Certified National Medical Interpreter.
+This blog contains an easy-to-use flowchart; to help you understand the requirements of the National Medical Interpreter Certification.
 Our goal is to help you to easily navigate through the requirements; while comparing both certifications.
 There are currently two main Medical Interpreting Certifications: The National Board of Certification for Medical Interpreters (NBCMI) and the Certification Commission for Healthcare Interpreters (CCHI).

 Both exams require: extensive preparation, hard work, and dedication to the craft.
 Global Arena’s Learning & Development programs are excellent resources; to meet the pre-requisite requirements for either certification.
 We also offer the nationally recognized Bridging the Gap training; both online and in-person in our Philadelphia office.

 Medical interpreting certification is highly important: it’s more than a passing score on an exam.
 It’s all the preparation too.
 Being able to pass a medical interpreting certification exam.
 Giving you a baseline to determine your skills as an interpreter.
 Interpreting is built on experience and honesty: interpreters must be able to self-identify areas in which they need improvement.
 Receiving the training necessary to pass a National Interpreting Certification Exam; allows you to fully focus on your current expertise.
 You’ll also have opportunities to assess your English and native language skills.
 Proper training courses include: lectures sections as well as simulated interpreting situations in a safe environment.